 by Bill Snow

 Let’s start with the dummies book on mergers and acquisitions.
-It would be easier to read and you would be able to understand the concept in detail.
+Then, it would be easier to read, and you would understand the concept in detail.

 Best takeaways from this best M&A book

-- You will learn the entire mergers and acquisitions process under 380 pages which is great.
+- You will learn the entire mergers and acquisitions process in under 380 pages, which is great.

 - You will also learn to identify and value targets.